FC Vorskla Poltava: Vorskla Poltava

 In 1984, the club was reanimated based on the Kolos academy (sports school) as Vorskla after the river Vorskla, which flows through Poltava.
-In 1986, Vorskla entered the Soviet professional ranks of the third division where it participated until the collapse of the Soviet system.
+In 1986, Vorskla entered the Soviet professional ranks of the third division, where it participated until the collapse of the Soviet system.

-Upon establishing of the Ukrainian football competitions in 1992 the club was admitted to the Ukrainian First League (the second tier of Ukrainian football) which it won in 1996.
-At that time Vorskla was sponsored by "Poltavagasprom".
-The team debuted in the Ukrainian Premier League in the 1996–97 season, taking that season the 3rd place.
+Upon the establishment of the Ukrainian football competitions in 1992, the club was admitted to the Ukrainian First League (the second tier of Ukrainian football), which it won in 1996.
+At that time, Vorskla was sponsored by "Poltavagasprom".
+The team debuted in the Ukrainian Premier League in the 1996–97 season, finishing that season in 3rd place.
 Vorskla have remained in the Premier League since, and participated twice in the UEFA Cup.

+In 2003–2005, the club was named Vorskla-Naftogaz due to sponsorship reasons.

+Soon after, Vorskla lost its financial support from Naftogaz, and the club found a new sponsor locally, Ferrexpo.

 In 2009, Vorskla met Shakhtar Donetsk in the 2009 Ukrainian Cup Final.
 Mykola Pavlov's men won the match 1–0 after Vasyl Sachko's goal in the 49th minute.

-In 2003–2005, the club was named Vorskla-Naftogaz due to sponsorship reasons.

-As a Domestic Cup winner, Vorskla participated in the annual opening game of the season Ukrainian Super Cup meeting the champions Dynamo Kyiv.
+As a Domestic Cup winner, Vorskla participated in the annual opening game of the season Ukrainian Super Cup, meeting the champions Dynamo Kyiv.
 After a 0–0 draw at full-time, Vorskla lost the cup to Dynamo on penalties.

-The first team plays its home matches at Butovsky Memorial Vorskla Stadium which is named after one of the founders of the modern Olympic games and the International Olympic Committee in 1894.

 One of the biggest successes of Vorskla in European competition was their qualification to the 2011–12 UEFA Europa League group phase.

 On 26 July 2014, the club's president Oleh Babayev was shot dead, while police has opened a criminal cases under Article “premeditated murder".

 In the 2017–18 season, the club finished third in the top division for the first time since the 1996–97 season.

-On 1 June 2025, Vorskla were relegated to First League after drawing 2-2 against FC Kudrivka on aggregate and losing 4-3 on penalties - ending twenty nine years in the top flight.
+On 1 June 2025, Vorskla were relegated to First League after drawing 2-2 against FC Kudrivka on aggregate and losing 4-3 on penalties, ending 29 years in the top flight.

+Following the winter break of the 2025–26 season in the First League, there were rumors that Vorskla may not return to competitions.

+On 31 March 2026, it was announced that Kostiantyn Zhevago and the club's leadership were removed from the club, including the club's president, Roman Cherniak.
+Earlier, in Paris, Zhevago received a notice of suspicion from Ukrainian law enforcement agents.
+The same day, the club presented its new management team headed by the new general director, Maksym Harus.
+Zhevago called the process as a corporate raid.

+While playing in the 2025–26 season in the First League, the club came under strict sanctions from FIFA, restricting them from registering new players.
+In April of 2026, Vorskla hired Volodymyr Chesnakov as a sports director voluntarily (на громадських засадах) to ensure that the club would stay in the First League.